tmax898/dev_setup/helix/helix.md

 	- [Instructions for all the different langs](https://github.com/helix-editor/helix/wiki/How-to-install-the-default-language-servers)
 	- Install:
 		- Typescript
-		- Biome - installed as a dev deps per project
+		- Biome - the instructions instruct to install it a dev deps, but just install it globally.
 		- Zig
 		- Rust
 		- Markdown